DEQ pausing electric vehicle purchase rebates because program is running out of money

 Oregonians need to buy a vehicle by April 30 to qualify for rebate

-A program offering cash rebates to Oregonians who buy electric vehicles will be on pause after April 30.
-The program is forecasted to run out of money for the remainder of 2023.
+A program offering cash rebates to Oregonians for buying electric vehicles ran out of money earlier this year because of the demand.
 (Justin Sullivan/Getty Images)

 UPDATED on March 16, 2023 at 6:30 p.m.

 A cash rebate program rewarding purchasers of electric vehicles is running out of money and will temporarily be suspended after April 30, the Oregon Department of Environmental Quality announced Wednesday.

 The department advised residents to buy a vehicle by then and apply for a rebate within six month.
 If the program runs out of money before April 30, people who apply for a rebate will be put on a waiting list and will be paid next year, the department said.
 The department will have more money for rebates in 2024.
 For cars they range from $2,500 to $5,000.

 The department created a website tracking the program’s funds to help Oregonians in their vehicle purchase decisions.
 Any vehicles bought after April 30 will not be eligible for a state rebate but owners can still apply for the federal rebate of up to $7,500, depending on their income.